-4. RECLASSIFICATION OF COMPARATIVE INFORMATION
+6. RECLASSIFICATION OF COMPARATIVE INFORMATION

-In order to improve presentation of certain line items and for better comparability of the financial statements with the Group's industry peers the management of the Group decided to make the following presentation changes in Consolidated Statement of Comprehensive Income and Consolidated statement of Cash Flows for the year ended 31 December 2018.
+In order to improve presentation of certain line items and for better comparability of the financial statements with the Group's industry peers the management of the Group decided to make the following minor presentation changes in the Consolidated Statement of Comprehensive Income for the year ended 31 December 2018.